Quantitative Survey

 TIMING

-The team at Petco then chose two concept directions they wanted to pursue - these two concepts were the most applicable and innovative, and suited most to their business needs.
+The team at Petco then selected two concept directions to pursue — the ones they found most applicable and innovative.

 Creating service blueprints

-As part of our deliverables, we created in-depth service blueprints for the client to better understand how to enact our solutions.
-However, we know that blueprints are often overwhelming to non-designers, so we made them in more digestible pieces to present to the client.
+As part of our deliverables, we created in-depth service blueprints to help the client better understand how to implement our solutions.
+Knowing that blueprints can often overwhelm non-designers, we broke them into more digestible pieces for the presentation.

 Impact